 6. Tap the Blue Done Key when Finished Editing

-Once you’ve edited the Clip 3 speaker name to what you wish it to be, tap the blue Done key on the virtual keyboard.
+Once you change the Clip 3 name, tap the blue Done key on the keyboard.

 7. Tap the Blue Got It Link

-How to Pair the JBL Clip 3 Bluetooth Speaker with its New Name
+Pairing the Clip 3 with its New Name

-With your JBL Clip 3 still paired under its old speaker name, run through this routine to unpair the Clip 3. forget it in your mobile device, and finally, re pair it under its new name.
+With your JBL Clip 3 still paired under its old name, run through this routine to unpair it.
+Then forget it in your mobile device.
+And finally, re pair it under its new name.

 This unpairs it from your mobile device.